 Now, since concrete is also fairly affordable, the overall cost should not be too high.
 Tiles also give you the choice of inviting a ton of designs and patterns into your patio.
 Between the colors and textures, you will be spoiled for choice.
 And unlike flagstone, this one is easy to install too.

 There are a few things to watch out for though.
 Tiles can be slippery when wet and can cause you to slip and fall if you are not careful.

 Sometimes these are referred to as outdoor rugs, but patio mats can really do a number to change the aesthetic of your concrete patio.
-They can be moved, flipped over to dry after the rain, swept or even pressure washed at a light pressure.
+They can be moved, flipped over to dry after getting wet in the rain, swept or even pressure washed at a light pressure.

 And finally, we should point out that you aren't stuck with any of the above options.
 You can mix and match them to create a more exciting experience.

 Cut stone more spread out with pea gravel in between, with natural stones scattered about, mixed with sand... you can really make it your own if you get creative.

 Types of Patios for Every Yard & Persuasion

 There is one more one factor to consider when it comes to building a patio.
 Sometimes you can leave it to the professionals but there is a certain amount of research you need to do on your own to get the best even out of a professional.
 Hope we were able to do that for you with our guide on the different types of patios.